Dominican Republic: Trujillo Era (1930–1961)

-During World War II, Trujillo symbolically sided with the Allies and declared war on Japan the day after the attack on Pearl Harbor and on Nazi Germany and Italy four days later.
-Soon after, German U-boats torpedoed and sank two Dominican merchant vessels that Trujillo had named after himself—the San Rafael off Jamaica and the Presidente Trujillo off Fort-de-France, Martinique.
-German U-boats also sank four Dominican-manned ships in the Caribbean.
-The country did not make a military contribution to the war, but Dominican sugar and other agricultural products supported the Allied war effort.
-American Lend-Lease and raw material purchases proved a powerful inducement in obtaining cooperation of the various Latin American republics.
-Over a hundred Dominicans served in the American armed forces.
-Many were political exiles from the Trujillo regime.
+During World War II, Trujillo symbolically sided with the Allies.
+During the course of the war, German U-boats torpedoed and sank two Dominican merchant vessels—the San Rafael off the coast of Jamaica, and the Presidente Trujillo off Fort-de-France—along with four other Dominican-manned ships in the Caribbean.
+The country did not make a military contribution to the war, but Dominican sugar and other agricultural products supported the Allied war effort, and the Dominican Republic also accepted Jewish refugees fleeing Nazi persecution.